litegapps/litegapps.github.io/content/blog/Custom_rom/poco f5/Horizondroid 14.md

 - **Quick Settings Customization:** Tailor the Quick Settings panel to your liking by adding, removing, or rearranging tiles. crDroid provides a user-friendly interface for quick and easy customization.

-- **Advanced Theming:** Delve into theming options to give your Poco F5 a fresh and unique look. crDroid supports Substratum for in-depth theming possibilities.

 ## Device Changelog
 - Fix Pinch zoom in pictures
 - Fix zoom YouTube and others